Bill Pascrell

 William James Pascrell Jr. (January 25, 1937 – August 21, 2024) was an American politician who was a U.S. representative from New Jersey from 1997 until his death in 2024.
-Pascrell was a member of the Democratic Party and a native of Paterson.
+Pascrell was a member of the Democratic Party and native of Paterson.
 Before his election to the House of Representatives, Pascrell served in the New Jersey General Assembly for four terms beginning in 1988 and was elected to two terms as mayor of Paterson.